 Daniel Ricciardo is one of Formula 1’s most universally liked drivers.
-Known as both a smiling assassin and a Honey Badger inside the car, the Australian moved to pastures new with Renault in 2019 after several race victories in recent years with Red Bull.
+Known as both a smiling assassin and a Honey Badger inside the car, the Australian took several race victories with Red Bull before recording two podium finishes with Renault.
+In 2021, he moves to McLaren.

 |Full Name||Daniel Joseph Ricciardo|